 This model was reviewed by one expert reviewer, who believed the model to be poor.
 The reviewer believed the model greatly overstated habitat suitability where modeled, and understated extent.
 This reviewer believes the species is found in or very near ephemeral drainages where either coal bearing, or relatively high clay content soils are present.
 Fine-scale mapping of these factors (ephemeral drainages and specific geology) are not available over the extent of our modeling area.
 The reviewer also noted the model missed known locations to the northeast and east of Nucla and believed modeled habitat should have included an expanded range of precipitation and elevation.
 Unfortunately, data on locations around Nucla were not available at the time of modeling (Spring 2021).
-This model should be considered for eventual revision.
+This model was revised in the fall of 2022, after updating records in the BIOTICS database.
+Important environmental factors in the new model included pinyon-juniper woodland, sagebrush, and salt desert scrub vegetation types, warmer minimum winter temperatures and hotter maximum summer temperatures to a lesser degree.
+The new model was more refined, covering less area within the species range, and extended further east of Nucla.
+A threshold value of 0.50 was used in the CODEX model to retain the refined habitat modeling, although one known occurrence near Nucla was only partially covered by the model.
+The model was clipped to only include areas in Montrose County and southern Mesa County within 10 miles of a known EO, east of the Uncompaghre Plateau.